Keparoo/Tuttitracks/README.md

 # Tuttitracks

-A web app that interacts with a user's Spotify account
+A web app that interacts with a user's Spotify account.

 - Search for and view tracks (By album name, track name, artist name, genre, and year)
 - View audio feature information (Track information that the standard Spotify app does not provide):